cfpb/Metro2/docs/metro2_evaluators.md

 How to export the evaluator metadata:
 1. Visit the `/all-evaluator-metadata` endpoint for the environment in the browser.
     - This will download a CSV of all evaluator metadata in the system, which you can import into any Metro2 environment.

+## How to run evaluators

+After a dataset has been parsed and is saved in the Metro 2 database, the evaluators can be used to analyze and find inconsistencies in the data.
+To do so, use the `evaluate` management command: `python manage.py evaluate -e [event_id]`.
+This will run all of the evaluators that have been configured in the `METRO2_EVALUATORS` django setting.

+When the evaluators are run, the results are saved in the Metro 2 database.
+When the process is finished, the results are available to be viewed in the Metro 2 application.